Parveen Hooda

-Parveen Hooda is an Indian amateur boxer who won a gold medal at the 2019 South Asian Games and bronze medal at the 2022 World Championships.
-She was suspended by the International Testing Agency (ITA) for whereabouts failure in the period between April 2022 and March 2023 and she was stripped off the Asian Games medal as per the World Anti-Doping Agency rules.
+Parveen Hooda (born 15 April 2000) is an Indian amateur boxer.
+She is the 2022 Asian Champion and has won bronze medal at the 2022 World Championships.
+She serves as an Assistant sub-inspector in the Indo-Tibetan Border Police.

+Hooda was suspended by the International Testing Agency for whereabouts failure in the period between April 2022 and March 2023 and was stripped off the 2022 Asian Games bronze medal as per the World Anti-Doping Agency rules.